Oxuzhan/FastAPI-Application/README.md

 - You can check total companies with test.ipynb ( Not necessary )

 ## Second Part: API connection with port and clustering
-- Make sure you import all necessary libraries such as
+- Make sure make the connections
 ```
 pip install celery
 celery -A celery1 worker --loglevel=info